 Growing up, I was always eager to return home from spring break because I knew the cherry blossom tree would have replaced what was once brown and bare in my front yard.
 Running along the Tennessee River, I am reminded of this memory as I see one beginning to bud off of its frail winter branches.

 The Cherry Blossom, or Sakura, is a beloved Japanese plant that traditionally symbolizes feelings of rejuvenation, hope and renewal.
 As winter turns to spring, the Japanese wait for these blushing beauties to make their appearance, signaling a new season.

 In NorthShore’s Signal Mill, Margaret Armour, owner of I Go Tokyo, works with her business partner, Etsuko Lammon, to educate others about Japanese culture.
 Next to her desk, a cherry blossom sits all year decorating the store with traditional Japanese details that make the I Go Tokyo shopping experience original.

 “As Westerners, there are many aspects of the Japanese culture we are unfamiliar with,” Armour says.
-“So, for me, the store is not only about making a profit but also about having fun and teaching people who may want to learn more about it.”
+“So, for me, the store is not only about selling Japanese items but also about having fun and teaching people who may want to learn more about it.”

 I Go Tokyo, a unique boutique, is a local retail store offering handmade Japanese products that Armour has personally brought back from Japan herself.
 In the United States, many of those items are exclusively available at I Go Tokyo.